A Touch of Glass NH

 If your winter remains below freezing for any period of time, like here in New England, I recommend storing your vertical Garden Jewels upright and inside where they will be protected.
 The horizontal Garden Jewels can be stored the same or flower up.

-Glimmer can be mounted on a 1/2" copper pole or hung with the wire hanger.
+Can be mounted on a 1/2" copper pole or hung with the wire hanger.